I am working on a major project

 dozen other institutions.
 You can get an overview of many of the

-scientific activities by visiting the LIGO Science Links web page.
+scientific activities by visiting the LIGO Science Links web page I maintain (though some of the links are restricted to collaboration members).
 I

-currently serve as Co-Chair of the LSC Burst
+served for several years as Co-Chair of the LSC

 As a graduate student at the